J.D., Loyola University Chicago School of Law

 B.A., Loyola University Chicago, cum laude

 B.S. in Health Systems Management, Loyola Unversity Chicago, cum laude

-Rachel Kemel is a law clerk with Jackson LLP.
+Rachel Kemel is a provisionally-licensed law graduate with Jackson LLP.

 Rachel’s intellectual curiosity and creativity are most evident in her research skills, which she applies to our clients’ sophisticated legal problems to evaluate how the law impacts their businesses and practices.
 Our attorneys rely upon Rachel’s assistance when preparing guidance for our clients about the legal feasibility of their novel business ventures, proposed management service organizations, mHealth startups, or multi-state telemedicine operations.

 At Loyola Law, Rachel was a Health Law Fellow who served as a senior editor on both the Journal of Regulatory Compliance and the Annals of Health Law & Life Sciences — two well-respected health law publications.
 As a research assistant with the Conscience Coding Project, Rachel also researched healthcare conscience laws for a legislative tracking project and coded state laws into a database that will ultimately be made public.

 While pursuing full-time study, Rachel completed an internship with the American Dental Association, where she worked on issues involving the Federal Trade Commission and the Affordable Care Act.
 She also researched the intersection of Medicare with new dental-based treatment options for sleep apnea, including other topics of interest to the ADA’s constituents.
 Rachel has worked closely with numerous laws impacting healthcare, including HIPAA, the Americans with Disabilities Act (ADA), Eliminating Kickbacks in Recovery Act (EKRA), and the federal regulations that govern the modern practice of medicine.